 "Eiffel Tower Painter" (1953), a worker in overalls makes a

-whimsical, ballet-like stroke with his brush while perched on a girder
+ballet-like stroke with his brush while perched on a girder high above

-high above Paris.
-Meanwhile, he's challenging what many would consider
+Paris.
+What he's doing is challenging what many would consider to be a

-to be a "given" about painting the Eiffel Tower -- suggesting
+"given" about painting the Eiffel Tower -- suggesting that it's